-- Meetings are automatically recorded and can be reviewed after finished for those members who missed it, along with the meeting notes and agreed actions.
+- Meetings are automatically recorded and can be reviewed after finished for those members who missed them, along with the meeting notes and agreed actions.

-- It is available not only via desktop but also via a web browser and even mobile device.
+- It is available not only via desktop but also via a web browser and even mobile devices.

 6. Zoho Cliq

 Zoho Cliq is another way to make your team members feel included by making simple gestures.
 If your team adds a new member, welcome and initiate conversations with your new teammate through team communication tools such as Cliq.
 You should use this tool as your team’s communication platform for more than just work conversations: create your dedicated channels for projects to share appreciation and to celebrate victories.

 Element, formerly known as Riot, is a great alternative to Discord with many of the same features and functions.
 What sets Element apart is that it was created using open-source software, which allows for customization and flexibility.
 Element is based on a reaction-based software called Matrix, which allows you to bring other communication channels into the app as well as host the app on a server of your choice.

 It also puts a special focus on security by using end-to-end encryption for all communication over the app.
 Element comes with a lot of the same features as Discord, allowing you to chat, share files, create different rooms, and add plugins to the app.
 Element has web, desktop, and mobile apps for all of the major operating systems.
 Overall, Element plays much the same role as Discord but provides a higher level of security and customization.

 I believe Troop Messenger is the best alternative to Discord.
 Whether it’s a team of 10 or more than 10,000, Troop Messenger has been designed to meet the internal communication needs of every type of organization.
 It is a seamless and easy-to-use office messaging tool with a smooth user interface and user experience.